kwahalf/m-besha/README.md

      CustomerMessage: 'Success.
 Request accepted for processing' }
 ```
-5. This should prompts an stk requesting the person whose number was entered to provide a pin.
+5. This should prompts an stkpush requesting the person whose number was entered to provide a pin.
 If the pin is entered correctly, you are done.
 This message body will be sent to the `CallBackURL`

 ```javascript